slurmulon/bach/docs/guide.md

 [Note('C2'), Note('F2')]
 ```

-`Beat` durations can also use basic mathematical operators.
+Beat durations can also use basic mathematical operators.
 This makes the translation between sheet music and `bach` an easy task.

 ```
-1 + 1/2 -> Chord'(C2min6')
+1/2 + 1/4 -> Chord('C2min6')
 ```

 This is usefeul for specifying more complicated rhythms, like those seen in jazz.